 View Extended Demographic-Economic Profiles

 In the interactive table, click the link in the school district row to view an extended demographic-economic profile for the district.
 The extended demographic-economic profile shows characteristics of the district based on Census 2010, ACS 2012 1-year estimates and ACS 2013 1-year estimates.
 Similarly structured profiles are available for sub-district geography and county, city and higher level geography.
 See about these profiles for other types of geographic areas.

 The following graphic shows a partial view of the demographic-economic profile available for any district.

 Use the interactive table to access profiles for districts of interest.
 Search for the district partial spelling of name using the Find in Name button below the table; or sort by name and scroll to that district.

 This section updates in the fall 2015 with ACS 2014 demographic-economic data.

 About the Author

 — Warren Glimpse is former senior Census Bureau statistician responsible for innovative data access and use operations.
 He is also the former associate director of the U.S. Office of Federal Statistical Policy and Standards for data access and use.
 He has more than 20 years of experience in the private sector developing data resources and tools for integration and analysis of geographic, demographic, economic and business data.

-Posted in American Community Survey, Geographic Information Systems, Patterns, Poverty, School districts, TIGER/Line, Trends, Uncategorized
+Posted in American Community Survey, decision-making information solutions, Geographic Information Systems, Patterns, Poverty, School districts, TIGER/Line, Trends

 Tagged American Community Survey, Census 2010, GIS, language spoken at home, largest school districts, school district demographics, school district growth, school district maps, school district poverty